Kristina01111000/Drws_site/README.md

 For next week:
 Finish homepage

-For element images, make them go widescreen, then put the text on a background that matches the image, make text white, leave a space between the text and the next image
-For heading switch to with dr w as your guide, make the drw part smaller text, make other part bigger Center the buttons
+For heading switch to with dr w as your guide, make the drw part smaller text, make other part bigger

 Change 4 element personhood score to your 4 element balance score Put dr ws videos page under health topics, remove the stuff on the page from header On yoga and you page , remove free wording, put the image up higher, after the three bullet points, after image put “click here for more”,links to